wrandelshofer/FastDoubleParser/README.md

 where `N` is the number of digits.
 In contrast, conventional multiplication algorithms in the time domain need `O(N²)` time.

-If your input data contains inputs with many thousands of digits, consider using the `parallelParse` methods of the fast algorithms.
-They have even lower constant time factors than the regular fast `parse` methods - they use more CPU and memory resources though.

 ### Memory usage and computation time